dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 BEST HEALTH SD PAPER BY AN EARLY CAREER RESEARCHER AWARD ANNOUNCEMENT

 Greetings to all.
-My name is David Lounsbury and I am the Committee Coordinator for the 2023 Best Health System Dynamics Paper by an Early Career Researcher.
+My name is David Lounsbury and I am the Committee Coordinator for the <b>2023 Best Health System Dynamics Paper by an Early Career Researcher.</b>

 This award is organized by the Health Policy Special Interest Group of the System Dynamics Society.